 At the other end of the spectrum is Woodman’s of Essex, the self-proclaimed “home of the fried clam.”

-It’s a lovely story in a place run by lovely people.
+It’s a lovely story told by lovely people.
 In 1916, Lawrence “Chubby” Woodman, at the suggestion (near dare?) of a friend, decided to fry some clams ahead of the national July 4th celebrations.
-Over 100 years and five generations later, the clam shack is still going strong, and the legacy of the fried clam has spread across New England.
+Five generations and over 100 years later, the clam shack is still going strong, and the legacy of the fried clam has spread across New England.